manorrock/calico/README.md

 # Manorrock Calico

-Manorrock Calico delivers you with an online file store.
+Manorrock Calico delivers you with an online file store server.

+### Using the Docker image to deploy the online file store server.

+  docker run --rm -d -p 8080:8080 -v $PWD:/mnt manorrock/calico:VERSION

+Replace VERSION with the version of Manorrock Calico you want to run.

+### Documentation

 Note the documentation for the master branch might show features that are NOT yet available as it is under active development.
 Please see the documentation